 What does an unhealthy scalp look like?

 Did you know that your scalp has its own microbiome?
-Microorganisms are living on your skin that play an essential role in your health.
-The scalp, in particular, is rich in beneficial flora.
-It consists of healthy bacteria and fungus, but it can cause several complications such as seborrheic dermatitis, eczema, or dandruff when these balances are thrown off.
+The scalp, in particular, is rich in microflora.
+It consists of bacteria and fungus, but it can cause several complications such as seborrheic dermatitis, eczema, or dandruff when these balances are thrown off.

 - Hair loss